guoqinwill/karmada/docs/proposals/scheduling/policy-effetive-strategy/statization-of-propagation-policy.md

 Answers:

-A new `karmadactl` command could be added to support proactively triggering the reconciliation of all ResourceTemplates managed by a given policy.
+A new `karmadactl` command will be added to support proactively triggering the reconciliation of all ResourceTemplates managed by a given policy.

 Just like:
 ```shell